Conformally flat Lorentzian manifolds with special holonomy groups

-Suppose that $h$ does not depend on $u$.
 Using direct computations, we obtain where is the differential of the 1-form $A$, and the covariant derivatives are taken with respect to the metric $h$.
 In the case of $h$, $A$ and $H$ independent of $u$, the curvature tensor of the metric \eqref{Walker} is found in \cite{G-P}.

 The Ricci operator has the following form: where $\tRic P=h^{ij}P(X_i)X_j$ \cite{onecomp}.
 For the scalar curvature we get $s=2\lambda+s_0$, where $s_0$ is the scalar curvature of $h$.
 Using this, we may compute the tensor $R_L$,